The Master’s Program in Transportation Systems starts every October (winter semester).

 Application period: From 1st January until 31st May (date of receipt)

-We advise international applicants to submit their applications before 15th March, in order to get an early evaluation.
-However, every complete application that reaches the enrollment office on time (on 31st May at the latest) will be evaluated.
-An application form is available on the campus management platform "TUMonline" (https://campus.tum.de/tumonline/), only during the application period .
+We advise international applicants to submit their applications before 15th March, in order to get an earlier result.
+However, every complete application that is submitted by 31st May at the latest will be evaluated.
+The application form is available on our campus management platform "TUMonline" (https://campus.tum.de/tumonline/), only during the application period .
 Please register in TUMonline and create your applicant account.
 All required application documents will also be listed there.
-For information about the general application procedure at TUM, please refer to the website of the Student Service Center (SSZ) on www.tum.de/nc/en/studies/application/master/application-master/
+For information about the general application procedure at TUM, please refer to the website of the TUM Center for Study and Teaching (TUM CST) on www.tum.de/nc/en/studies/application/master/application-master/.